fluffymadness/ATMega32U4-Switch-Fightstick/README.md

 This one is a working switch fightstick sketch flashable via Arduino IDE.
 I personally use it on a pro micro clone microcontroller that can be bought for 2-3$ on aliexpress.
 My motivation was to have a working solution for dirt-cheap easy source-able parts.
 Well here it is.

-The Code itself has Bounce Detection, and 3 Modes of input.
+The Code itself has proper Button-Debounce, and 3 Modes of input.

 You can switch seamlessly between the 3 modes by pressing START+SELECT.